Linda Kapusniak, MS, RD, CDCES

 Linda is the nutrition counselor for the Brazos Valley Women's Center.
 She earned her M.S. degree in nutrition from Texas A&M, is registered by The Academy of Nutrition and Dietetics and licensed by the Texas Academy of Nutrition and Dietetics.
 Her expertise and commitment to sharing her skills with the community earned her national recognition by the Academy of Nutrition and Dietetics.
 Linda is the author of "A Restaurant Guide to Low-Fat Dining in the Brazos Valley" and creator of Fork Friendly.
 Linda is also nationally certified by the American Association for Certified Diabetes Care and Education Specialist.

-McKenzie Ramirez has been involved in the Fork Friendly program since her time as an undergraduate student.
+McKenzie Harris has been involved in the Fork Friendly program since her time as an undergraduate student.
 In collaboration with Linda Kapusniak, McKenzie was made Fork Friendly’s Program Coordinator and Web/App Designer.
-McKenzie is currently a Registered Dietitian at the Center for Discovery Dallas Residential Facility where she treats adolescents and families affected by eating disorders.
-McKenzie previously worked for Center for Discovery's Outpatient Facility, and has intensive experience working with clients of all ages with eating disorders.
+McKenzie is currently a Clinical Outreach Representative at Discovery Behavioral Health and owns her own practice - Nurtured Nutrition Therapy.
+McKenzie previously worked for Center for Discovery's Outpatient and Residential Facility, and has extensive experience working with clients of all ages with eating disorders.
 McKenzie graduated from Texas A&M University where she earned her Bachelor of Science in Nutritional Sciences and Dietetics, and also completed her clinical dietetic internship.

 Mallory Bobzien, MS, RD, LD